ShounBiju/IBM-Projects-Coursera/IBM Excel & Cognos Analytics Final Assignment/ReadMe.md

-Here you go, Smiley — a clean, sharp, portfolio-ready **GitHub README** that showcases BOTH your **Excel dashboards** and your **Cognos Analytics dashboards**, with spots for images, a professional tone, and a nice flow… with a sprinkle of your vibe: smooth, lyrical, playful, but still polished.

----

 # 🚗📊 Car Sales & Service Analytics — Excel + Cognos Dashboards

 *A data-driven ride through dealership performance & customer insights*